 • Click the link below.

-During the regular registration period, the Department of Foreign Languages & Literatures will forward placement scores to the Registrar every few days.
+During the regular registration period, the Department of World Languages & Cultures will forward placement scores to the Registrar every few days.
 If you are unable to register for a course after having taken the on-line exam, you should contact the exam administrator to confirm that your placement score has been forwarded to the Registrar.

 Who should take the exam?